Published: 23 Dec 2025 | Reading Time: 5 min read

 By contributing to open-source projects, you'll not only gain practical experience but also build a reputation within the AI community.

-As an AI technology improves, so will the need for responsible AI development.
+As AI technology improves, so will the need for responsible AI development.
 Ensuring ethical governance is a key area of AI development to ensure models are fair, transparent, and accountable.
 You should get up to speed on ethical concerns as you develop into an aspiring AI engineer, especially:

 Having a strong understanding of AI ethics will not only make you a more responsible AI engineer but also position you as a leader in ensuring that AI technologies are developed and deployed in a way that benefits society.

-Forming relationships with individuals who work in the AI Engineering is essential to pivoting your career to AI engineering.
+Forming relationships with individuals who work in AI Engineering is essential to pivoting your career to AI engineering.
 Building your network can directly lead to job opportunities, partnerships, and mentorship opportunities.
-Here are few ways to engage in networking opportunities:
+Here are a few ways to engage in networking opportunities:

-Finally, as you move forward with your transition to an AI engineer position, becoming familiar and comfortable demonstrating those technical skills in interviews, will be important.
+Finally, as you move forward with your transition to an AI engineer position, becoming familiar and comfortable demonstrating those technical skills in interviews will be important.
 AI engineering interviews will likely focus heavily on the following topics:

 Transitioning from traditional programming to AI development isn't easy.
 Many students feel lost because the learning path isn't as linear as it was in traditional software subjects.